B2.2 Understand the divisibility rules and use them to determine whether numbers are divisible by 2, 3, 4, 5, 6, 8, 9, and 10.

 Note first that the one and two digit numbers that are multiples of 4 are 4, 8, 12, 16, 20, 24, 28, 32, 36… 96.
 So these are the only numbers less than 100 that are divisible by 4.
 Note then that 100 is divisible by 4.
 We can then deduce that all multiples of 100 are also divisible by 4 (for example, 600, 12 400, 706 300).

-These two examples demonstrate, as the rule indicates, that it suffices to check the divisibility by 4 of the part of the number which is less than 100, that is to say the last two digits, to determine whether a number anything is divisible by 4.
+These two examples demonstrate, as the rule indicates, that to check a number's divisibility by 4, one can simply check if the last two digits are divisible by 4.

-Rule of divisibility by 5: A whole number is divisible by 5 if it has the digit 0 or 5 in the units position.
+Rule of divisibility by 5: A whole number is divisible by 5 if it has the digit 0 or 5 in the ones position.

 Rule of divisibility by 6: A whole number is divisible by 6 if it is divisible by 2 and by 3.